Franschhoek, The Winelands, South Africa

 Each house offers different accommodation options and the Library and Explorer's Club are situated next to each other and can interconnect, if required for larger groups.

 The Explorer's House is a bungalow, so would be best for families with young children, while the Library is on two levels with a large open plan living area on the first floor.
-The Library would be best for a family with older children, or a group of friends traveling together.
+The Library would be best for a family with older children, or a group of friends travelling together.
 The Map Room would best suit honeymooners or couples wanting lots of privacy.

 Sleeps 6 in 3 double ensuite bedrooms.
 2 bedrooms are in the main house and 1 is in the pool house.
 2 of the king size doubles can be split into twins.